skidev101/skidev101/README.md

 # About Me:
-🔭 Just shipped JSYK(An anonynous feedback platform)<br>👯 I’m looking to collaborate on open source projects<br>💬 Ask me about my stack<br>⚡ Fun fact ~ programming is not hard<br>🛸 You can reach me on whatsapp  +2347056776830
+🔭 Just shipped JSYK(An anonynous feedback platform)<br>👯 I’m looking to collaborate on open source projects<br>💬 Ask me about my stack<br>⚡ Fun fact ~ programming is not hard

 ## 🌐 Socials: